Brinsky/LFSR-Stream-Cipher-Kit/README.md

 int walshValue = Attack.walshTransform(f, BitVector.fromBits(0, 1, 1, 0));
 ```

 Each attack operation requires a test statistic by which to "score" groups of fills.
 As each combination of fills is tested for the specified registers, a corresponding segment of keystream is generated and compared to the given keystream excerpt using the statistic.
 The resulting groups of fills can then be sorted by score (the computed statistic) to find the most viable candidates for the original fills.
-The default statistic in LSCK is `Attack.SIEGANTHALER_STATISTIC`, although others can be created by implementing the `Attack.TestStatistic` interface.
+The default statistic in LSCK is `Attack.SIEGENTHALER_STATISTIC`, although others can be created by implementing the `Attack.TestStatistic` interface.

 The following is an example multi-stage attack in which we are provided with the LFSRs (minus fills), the combiner function, and a keystream excerpt from an adversary's generator.
 Console output is interspersed: